8 Best Stops on a Los Angeles to Yosemite Road Trip

-If you’re not from California, a Los Angeles to Yosemite road trip might evoke romantic images of palm trees fading in the rearview as towering pines and breathtaking mountains rise ahead of you.
-But anyone who’s done this drive knows it is mostly barren landscapes and the rank aroma of the local livestock farms.
+If you’re not from California, a road trip to Yosemite from Los Angeles might evoke romantic images of palm trees on the California coast fading in the rearview as towering pines and breathtaking mountains rise ahead of you.
+But anyone who’s done this drive like I have many times knows it is mostly barren landscapes and the rank aroma of the local livestock farms.

 However, if you’re willing to add an extra hour to the journey, there’s another route that harbors some surprising beauty and gives you something more exciting than “lunch in Fresno” to do on your way north.